-- 7. (1) Subject to the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000), any administrative action in terms of this Act must be taken within a reasonable 35 time and in accordance with the principles of lawfulness, reasonableness and procedural fairness. - (2) Any administrative action contemplated in subsection (1) must be in writing and accompanied by written reasons.
+- 7. (1) Subject to the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000), any administrative action in terms of this Act must be taken within a reasonable time and in accordance with the principles of lawfulness, reasonableness and procedural 35 fairness. - (2) Any administrative action contemplated in subsection (1) must be in writing and accompanied by written reasons. - (3) The Petroleum Agency must, within 30 days from the date of granting of an application lodged in terms of section 15, 16 or 38 make known, in the prescribed 40 manner, that an application for a reconnaissance permit or petroleum right has been granted in respect of the land, block or blocks in question.